jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/General.md

 <img src="img/start-icon.png" style="zoom:50%;" />

+The first time you start this version you will first see a small popup window where you can define the location where you want to store the logfiles and research results.

 You will see a window with two images, one labeled *Charts* and one labeled *Research*.

 <img src="img/start.png" style="zoom: 50%;" />